oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

 Below are few examples of Payment Routing usage.

 1. Mutual Fund Investment - Accept investment money from users and directly disburse to each custodian banks.
-1. Borrower and Lender - Accept money from Lender/Borrower and disburse them directly to Rekening Penampungan Lender/Rekening Penampungan Borrower.
+1. Borrower and Lender - Accept money from Lender/Borrower and disburse them directly to *Rekening Penampungan Lender* or *Rekening Penampungan Borrower*.
 1. Put money directly to Your Business Account- Receive money from your customers/buyers and directly put them to your business bank account in order to secure the money and prevent fraud.

 ### Registration and Setup